 Grimké was an abolitionist like her father.
-She wrote of racial discrimination against slaves and freed blacks and segregation.
+She wrote of racial discrimination against enslaved and freed Blacks and segregation.
+She became good friends with many other abolitionists of her time, including Charles Remond and Lydia Child.
 Though discrimination troubled Grimké, she used it as fuel to better herself.
-She wanted to prove that the black community was just as capable of being productive members of society as whites.
+She wanted to prove that the Black community was just as capable of being productive members of society as white people.
 She taught herself several languages, including German, Latin, and French.
 She became well-read in the classics and contemporary literature.

 "Life on the Sea Islands."
 Atlantic Monthly.
 May-June, 1864.

 Barnes, Sharon L. Grimké, Charlotte L. Forten (1837—1914).
 Women in World History: A Biographical Encyclopedia.
-Ed.
-Anne Commire.
+Anne Commire, ed.
 Vol. 6.
 Detroit: Yorkin Publications, 2002.
 548-554.